devreads51/devreads51.github.io/source/_posts/2020-7-8-code-the-hidden-language.md

 tags: [books, history, computerscience, watercooler]
 excerpt_separator: <!--more-->
 canonical_url: "https://www.sandordargo.com/blog/2020/07/08/code-the-hidden-language"
+tweet: "A profession that forgets its history has no future.
+We, developers, still have to learn ours!"
 ---
 If you have been reading my book reviews, you know that I like history.
 Recently I wrote about [Sapiens](http://sandordargo.com/blog/2020/06/17/sapiens-by-harari) and I quoted Churchill - you know the guy who pretty much led the fight against Nazis - saying that "a nation that forgets its history has no future".
 John Kennedy went more broadly when he wrote "without history, we have no future."
 <!--more-->